 An especially fun feature of Shakespeare study is recognizing all of the phrases he coined.
 William Shakespeare is known for contributing lots of lexicon, as the podcast informs us.
-Poke further into the marvels of figurative (and musical) language with Personification and Alliteration (#5-67) and Simile and Metaphor (4-#11, 5-#72), and experiment with wordplay with your students.
+Poke further into the marvels of figurative (and musical) language with Alliteration and Personification (#5-67, Combined-#5) and Simile and Metaphor (4-#11, 5-#72, Combined-#4), and experiment with wordplay with your students.
 Extend the lesson with a video or simile and metaphor jeopardy game for some added lively learning!

 How about Those Poems?

 In addition to his array of histories, comedies, and tragedies, Shakespeare was known for his sonnets.
 Your math lovers will especially enjoy the numerical details and patterns abundant in these poems!